galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 {: .hands_on}

 Genomescope will generate six outputs:

 - Plots
     - *Linear plot*: *k*-mer spectra and fitted models: frequency (y-axis) versus coverage.
     - *Log plot*: logarithmic transformation of the previous plot.
     - Transformed linear plot: *k*-mer spectra and fitted models: frequency times coverage (y-axis) versus coverage (x-axis).
 It allows to increases the heights of higher-order peaks, overcoming the effect of high heterozygosity.
     - Transformed log plot: logarithmic transformation of the previous plot.
 - Model: this file includes a detailed report about the model fitting.
-- Summary: it includes the properties infered from the model, such as genome haploid length and the percentage of heterozygosity.
+- Summary: it includes the properties inferred from the model, such as genome haploid length and the percentage of heterozygosity.

 Now, let's analyze the *k*-mer profiles, fitted models and estimated parameters:

 ![fig3:Genomescope plot](../../images/vgp_assembly/genomescope_plot.png "Genomescope2 plot")

 This distribution is the result of the Poisson process underlying the generation of sequencing reads.
-As we can see, there is an unique peak centered around 28x, the modal *k*-mer coverage.
-The absence of a secondary peak at half diploid coverage is suggestive of the haploid nature of this genome, but could generally result also from very low heterozygosity.
+As we can see, there is a unique peak centered around 28x, the modal *k*-mer coverage.
+The absence of a secondary peak at half diploid coverage is suggestive of the haploid nature of this genome, although it could also result from very low heterozygosity.
 Low frequency *k*-mers are the result of sequencing errors.

 Before proceeding to the next section, we need to carry out some operations on the output generated by GenomeScope2.
-The goal is to extract some parameters which at a later stage will be used by **purge_dups** ({% cite Guan2019 %}).
+The goal is to extract some parameters which at a later stage will be used by **purge_dups**.
 The first relevant parameter is the `estimated genome size`.

 > ### {% icon hands_on %} Hands-on: Get estimated genome size
 >
 > 1. {% tool [Replace](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_find_and_replace/1.1.3) %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: `summary` (output of **GenomeScope** {% icon tool %})
 >    - *"Find pattern"*: `bp`
->    - *"Replace all occurences of the pattern"*: `Yes`
+>    - *"Replace all occurrences of the pattern"*: `Yes`
 >    - *"Find and Replace text in"*: `entire line`
 >
 > 2. {% tool [Replace](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_find_and_replace/1.1.3) %} with the following parameters:
->    - {% icon param-file %} *"File to process"*: output file of **Replace** {% icon tool %})
+>    - {% icon param-file %} *"File to process"*: output file of **Replace** {% icon tool %}
 >    - *"Find pattern"*: `,`
->    - *"Replace all occurences of the pattern"*: `Yes`
+>    - *"Replace all occurrences of the pattern"*: `Yes`
 >    - *"Find and Replace text in"*: `entire line`
 >
-> 3. {% tool [Search in textfiles (grep)](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_grep_tool/1.1.1) %} with the following parameters:
+> 3. {% tool [Search in text files (grep)](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_grep_tool/1.1.1) %} with the following parameters:
 >    - {% icon param-file %} *"Select lines from"*: output file of the previous step.
 >    - *"Type of regex"*: `Basic`
 >    - *"Regular Expression"*: `Haploid`
 >
 > 4. {% tool [Convert delimiters to TAB](Convert characters1) %} with the following parameters:
->    - {% icon param-file %} *"in Dataset"*: output of **Search in textfiles** {% icon tool %}
+>    - {% icon param-file %} *"in Dataset"*: output of **Search in text files** {% icon tool %}
 >
 > 5. {% tool [Advanced Cut](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_cut_tool/1.1.0) %} with the following parameters:
 >    - {% icon param-file %} *"File to cut"*: output of **Convert delimiters to TAB** {% icon tool %}